run-llama/chat-ui/packages/llama-deploy/README.md

 # @llamaindex/llama-deploy

-This package provides a TypeScript API client generated from the OpenAPI specification using `@hey-api/openapi-ts`.
+This package provides a TypeScript llama-deploy API client generated from the OpenAPI specification using `@hey-api/openapi-ts`.

 ## Installation